A-Z of Student Services

 Visual and Performing Arts at Western

-Students in all majors are encouraged to take courses in art, music or theatre to fulfill their General Education: Humanities requirements, or experience a concert, show, or exhibition in the amazing new Visual and Performing Arts Center.
+Students in all majors are encouraged to take courses in art, music or theatre, or experience a concert, show, or exhibition in the amazing new Visual and Performing Arts Center.

 Department of Music